Hide Assets from Creditors (continued)

 Do the math.
 What if there was a 100% chance of the courts taking your money if you left it in the bank down the street?
 And what if there was a way to provide nearly 100% certain protection of that same money by keeping in an offshore trust?
 Moreover, what if you could have online viewing and debit card access to your funds 24 hours per day?
 Don’t let fear of the unknown leave you on a street corner with your pockets hanging inside out.
 Educate yourself.
 Then take action.

 Ever search for “world’s safest banks?”
 Can you guess how many U.S. banks are in the top 30 in the world for safety?
 Would you think 28?
 15?
 5?
 How about zero.
 That’s right there are not any banks in the U.S. in the top 30 for safety.
 In fact, as of this writing, the US only has 3 banks out of 50 on the safest banks in the world list.

 The first step you need to take with an offshore trust is to ask yourself, “Am I possibly being too cautious?”
 The answer is that it depends on whether or not you are willing to risk your assets to opposing lawyers.
-This company has tremendous experience and access to the offshore trusts and banking world.
-This is why we have an advantageous view to share with you.
+This company has tremendous experience and access to the offshore trust and banking world.
+This is why we have an advantageous viewpoint to share with you.
 Mostly, this is based on decades of working with offshore trusts and banks and the formation of trusts, LLCs and corporations.

 To start the discussion about hiding your assets, get a consultation.
-It’s helpful, free and recommended.
+It’s helpful, free and highly recommended.
 Our perception of offshore trust safety is worlds different than the average person.
 The difference is we’ve been dealing with them extensively over the years.
 Therefore, we can share some insights and benefits that you may want to take advantage of.